Anikakumari12/Anikakumari12/README.md

 > **“Data is only useful when it explains reality.”**

-My approach to analytics emphasizes:
+My analytics approach emphasizes:

 - clarity before complexity
 - reproducible pipelines
 - reliable transformations
 - automated insight generation

-A strong data system answers three questions:
+A strong data system answers:

-1️⃣ What happened?
+1. What happened?
-2️⃣ Why did it happen?
+2. Why did it happen?
-3️⃣ What should we do next?
+3. What should we do next?

 ---

 # 🛠 Technical Stack

 ### Programming
-Python
-SQL
+Python • SQL

 ### Data Analysis
 Pandas • NumPy • Exploratory Data Analysis • Statistical Analysis